Social norm: Prescriptive and proscriptive norms

 Prescriptive norms are unwritten rules that are understood and followed by society and indicate what we should do.
 Expressing gratitude or writing a Thank You card when someone gives you a gift represents a prescriptive norm in American culture.
 Proscriptive norms, in contrast, comprise the other end of the same spectrum; they are similarly society's unwritten rules about what one should not do.
-These norms can vary between cultures; while kissing someone you just met on the cheek is an acceptable greeting in some European countries, this is not acceptable, and thus represents a proscriptive norm in the United States.
+These norms can vary between cultures; while kissing someone you just met on the cheek is an acceptable greeting in some European countries, in the United States this is not acceptable, and thus represents a proscriptive norm.

 Subjective norms

-Subjective norms are determined by beliefs about the extent to which important others want a person to perform a behavior.When combined with attitude toward behavior, subjective norms shape an individual's intentions.
+Subjective norms are determined by beliefs about the extent to which important others want a person to perform a behavior.
+When combined with attitude toward behavior, subjective norms shape an individual's intentions.
 Social influences are conceptualized in terms of the pressure that people perceive from important others to perform, or not to perform, a behavior.
 Social Psychologist Icek Azjen theorized that subjective norms are determined by the strength of a given normative belief and further weighted by the significance of a social referent, as represented in the following equation: SN ∝ Σn_{i}m_{i ,} where (n) is a normative belief and (m) is the motivation to comply with said belief.